 FNB split their business bank accounts by sector and business type, making it easy to narrow down the choices that might suit you.
-The handy comparison table on the website, which includes key features, benefits and fees, is a good place to start if you’re not sure of the right account for you.
+They have a handy comparison table on the website, which includes key features, benefits and fees, is a good place to start if you’re not sure of the right account for you.

 Before you open your business bank account in South Africa, it's important to read the terms and conditions carefully - especially the section on banking fees and charges.
 The charges levied on accounts in South Africa might be quite different to what you're used to, so take some time to research the detail.